Antaeus: Mythology

 Antaeus would challenge all passers-by to wrestling matches and remained invincible as long as he remained in contact with his mother, the earth.
 As Greek wrestling, like its modern equivalent, typically attempted to force opponents to the ground, he always won, killing his opponents.
 He built a temple to his father using their skulls.
 Antaeus fought Heracles as he was on his way to the Garden of Hesperides as his 11th Labour.
 Heracles realized that he could not beat Antaeus by throwing or pinning him.
 Instead, he held him aloft and then crushed him to death in a bear hug.

-The contest between Heracles and Antaeus was a favored subject in ancient and Renaissance sculpture.
+The earliest representations of the myth in ancient Greek art date to the 6th century BC, and originate mostly from Attica.
+In depictions, Antaeus has a lengthy beard and a hairy body; his large size is sometimes portrayed, though he is often shrunk owing to space constraints.
+Other figures - such as Athena, Hermes, or a man or woman - are often present in the scene.
+Representations which portray the point at which Heracles lifts Antaeus do not appear initially, perhaps arising only in the latter half of the 5th century BC; this scene achieved popularity in the following century.
+The contest between Heracles and Antaeus was a favored subject in Renaissance sculpture.

 Location in Africa

 Antaeus is placed in the interior desert of Libya.
 He was probably incorporated into Greek mythology after the Greek colonization of Cyrenaica in the mid-seventh century BC.